-- 1. Allow the stove and ashes to fully cool. - 2.
-Follow the procedures from "INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE FRONT BAFFLE" to gain access to the catalysts. - 3.
+1. Allow the stove and ashes to fully cool.

+- 2. Follow the procedures from "INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE FRONT BAFFLE" to gain access to the catalysts. - 3.
 Inspect the catalysts for visible damage or fly ash.
-If fly ash exists, gently brush the catalyst off with a narrow soft-bristle brush, or vacuum with a crevice tool - 4.
+If fly ash exists, gently brush the catalyst off with a narrow soft-bristle brush, or vacuum with a crevice tool.

+- Figure 21 Installing Gasket on Catalyst 4.
 If excessive fly ash exists, or if there is suspected catalyst performance issues, fully remove the catalysts by gently pulling the catalysts outwards towards the front of the stove.
-It may be necessary

-- to gently rock the catalysts from side to side and top to bottom while pulling outwards to free the catalysts from the opening.
-Avoid dragging catalyst over bolts. - 5.
-Remove any remaining gasket material from the opening and from the catalysts. - 6.
-Inspect the catalysts for any fly ash or clogging, and remove with a soft bristled brush or vacuum crevice tool.
-If extra cleaning is needed, follow the guidelines below: - -You may use compressed air under 35 psi, air only, no chemicals. - -You may soak the catalysts in a hot water mix (not boiling), 4 parts water, 1 part vinegar.
-Rinse with cold water until vinegar smell is mostly gone. - -No metal tools such as gun cleaners should be used - -No detergents or chemicals. - 7.
-Some warping or bowing of the catalysts over time is acceptable, as long as the catalyst gasket continues to seal.
-Measure the catalysts in the middle section if the dimensions are outside the range shown in Figure 17 below, replace the catalysts.
+It may be necessary to gently rock the catalysts from side to side and top to bottom while pulling outwards to free the catalysts from the opening.
+Save gasket material for reinstallation.
+If gasket material is damaged it will need to be replaced (catalyst gasket kit number is 90-58313). - 5.
+Remove any remaining gasket material from the openings and from the catalysts. - Inspect the catalysts for any fly ash or clogging, and remove with a soft bristled brush or vacuum crevice tool.
+If extra cleaning is needed, follow the guidelines below:

-Figure 20 - Acceptable Catalytic Distortion
+-You may use compressed air under 35 psi, air only, no chemicals. -You may soak the catalysts in a hot water mix (not boiling), 4 parts water, 1 part vinegar.
+Rinse with cold water until vinegar smell is mostly gone. -No metal tools such as gun cleaners should be used.

+-No detergents or chemicals.

-- 8. Re-install ceramic wool gasket material on the catalysts.
+- 7. Re-install ceramic wool gasket material on the catalysts.
 Keep the gasket material flush with one side of the catalyst.
 Masking tape can be used to hold the gasket in place on the catalyst.
 It will burn away when the stove gets hot.
 Wrap the tape around the gasket and catalyst so it is reasonably tight and some of the tape side is hanging over the edge of the catalyst, all around.
 Fold the edges of the tape in over the catalyst face.
-Finally add 3 smaller strips of tape as shown in Figure 18on the next page. - Once the gasket is installed on the catalysts, gently push the catalyst into the catalyst opening until the catalyst hits against the back wall of the cavity.
+Finally add 3 smaller strips of tape as shown to hold gasket snug at ends and in the middle.
+This will reduce snagging and make it easier to reinstall the catalyst. - Only remove the catalysts if required.
+In general, the less you handle the catalysts, the better.
+If any unusual conditions are found, remove the catalyst blocks - See replacing the catalysts. - Some warping or bowing of the catalysts over time is acceptable, as long as the catalyst gasket continues to seal.
+Measure the catalyst in the middle section - if the dimensions are outside the range shown in Figure 21 above, replace the catalyst. - 10.
+Once the gasket is installed on the catalysts, gently push the catalyst into the catalyst opening until the catalyst hits against the back wall of the cavity.
 Take care to ensure the gasket is not damaged.